AgileRL/AgileRL/docs/tutorials/arena_training/ppo_custom_env.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After deployment, open the agent by name and send it observations to receive actions.
 The
-deployment name matches the experiment you deployed; you can also list your deployments with
+deployment name matches the experiment you deployed by default.
+You can list available deployments
-``arena agent list``.
+with ``arena agent list``.

 .. code-block:: python